 Housing assignments

 In general, assignments are made in the order in which applications and initial payment/security deposit are received.
 We try our best to accommodate roommate and building preferences, with the understanding that the earlier you apply, the more likely we can accommodate one or both preferences.
-Roommate preference requests supersede building preferences requests.
+Roommate preference request supersede building preferences requests.

-Applications received after February 1 will be assigned to halls on a space-available basis.
+Applications received after February 1 will be assigned to halls on a space available basis.
 A wait list may be started at any date due to high demand for on-campus living.

 First-year students